bcowgill/node-play/README.md

 ## Todo

-- use supertests to spec the location microservice api
+- in progress - use supertests to spec the location microservice api
 - write code to implement the api
+- grunt run script plugin

 ## Contributing